 Visitors are asked to sign in and wear a visitor's identification badge.
 Children and parents are instructed not to open the front door even though it may seem polite to do so.

 We want the children to be as independent as possible, learning to take care of their belongings responsibly.
 For this reason we encourage parents and carers to allow their children to come into the school building independently.
 This ensures that the children settle quickly and learning starts promptly.

 At the end of the school day at 3:15pm parents are asked to wait outside in the playground.
 At other times the children are asked not to speak to anyone at the school gate.
 Although it may be your child you are speaking to, others will not know this.
 If collecting a child during school time parents should report first to the office.

-The gates are locked each night and we ask parents to ensure that they do not allow their children on to school property after school hours.
+The school gates are locked at 4:00pm.
+We ask parents to ensure that they do not allow children on to school property after school hours.